Monthly Portfolio Statistics

 Liquidity Fund

-AUM for the fund remained fairly stable in November, dipping slightly from $2.839 bln to $2.811 bln.
-The yield of the fund continued to trend lower, dropping another 11 bps this month, as the fund’s yield moves toward the current rate of interest rates, following the Federal Reserve’s rate cuts in both September and October.
-The FOMC continues to signal that the risks to the labor market have picked up as the unemployment rate has moved higher, but they also remain focused on the effects from inflation and some members of the committee are concerned with restoking inflationary forces as they lower rates.
-Credit curves have flattened as less future cuts are being priced in by markets, while spreads have widened over the month, which is typical for year end.
-The market is currently pricing in and additional 25 basis points of easing for 2025, but lack of data from the government shutdown has made it more difficult for markets and the Fed to forecast the path of forward rates, leading to some volatility over the timing and depth of future rate cuts.
-WAM (weighted average maturity) fell by 5 days to 41 days, and WAL (weighted average life) rose 1 days to 75 days, as positioning hasn’t really changed much in November.
-The Floating rate exposure in the fund rose marginally to around 25%.
-Exposure to Yankee CD’s rose to around 29%, Commercial Paper exposure fell slightly, and exposure to repurchase agreements rose slightly.
-Liquidity ratios for the fund remained steady, with 33.23% in 1-week liquidity, and 90-day liquidity at 67.20%.
+AUM for the fund rose significantly in December, driven by property tax receipts, rising from $2.811 bln to $3.849 bln, a ~37% increase.
+The yield of the fund continued to trend lower, dropping another 23 bps this month, to 3.81%.
+The fund’s yield continued to adjust to lower rates as the Federal Reserve again reduced administered rates in December by 25 basis points, the third such cut in 2025, to a range of 3.50% to 3.75%.
+The FOMC continues to signal that the risks to the labor market have picked up as the unemployment rate has moved higher, but they also remain cautious on the potential effects from inflation, and after 3 rate cuts, the committee views those risks as being more balanced, and the hurdle for more rate cuts has become higher as rates are viewed to be neither expansionary or contractionary.
+Credit curves have flattened as less future cuts are being priced in by markets, while spreads have widened slightly over the month, which is typical for year end.
+The market is currently pricing in the next full cut by the Fed in June, and 2.33 cuts by year end 2026, but the lack of data from the government shutdown has continued to make it more difficult for markets and the Fed to forecast the path of forward rates, leading to potential volatility over the timing and depth of future rate cuts.
+WAM (weighted average maturity) fell by 4 days to 36 days, and WAL (weighted average life) rose 1 days to 76 days, as positioning was maintained despite the asset inflows.
+The Floating rate exposure in the fund remained steady at around 24.8%.
+Exposure to Yankee CD’s remained steady at around 28%, Commercial Paper exposure rose slightly, and exposure to repurchase agreements rose to 28.5%.
+Liquidity ratio’s for the fund rose, with around 36.9% in 1 week liquidity, and 90 day liquidity near 67.7%.

 Key Statistics